-Ibrahim Alhasbani is like generations of Middle Eastern immigrants in the Detroit suburb of Dearborn: He fled war, came with dreams and worked for others until he could strike out on his own.
+DEARBORN, MICHIGAN - Ibrahim Alhasbani is like generations of Middle Eastern immigrants in the Detroit suburb of Dearborn: he fled war, came with dreams and worked for others until he could strike out on his own.

-Now, like an increasing number of people from Yemen who have come the U.S., he sees a long-term future outside the country he left and seeks to bring aspects of his native country into America.
+Now, like an increasing number of people from Yemen who have come to the United States, he sees a long-term future outside the country he left and seeks to bring aspects of his native country into America.

 "Here you build; over there you have memories," said Alhasbani, owner of Qahwah House, a cafe that serves coffee made from beans harvested on his family's farm in Yemen's mountains.
 "I live here, so this is the main thing.
 This is what's going to help first build my career, build my business ... and help the people over there."

-It's a path that's not unusual for first- and second-generation immigrants in the U.S. For Yemeni, the shift is also a reaction to chaos in their homeland, where a devastating war has killed more than 10,000 people and displaced 2 million.
+It's a path that's not unusual for first- and second-generation immigrants in the U.S. For Yemenis, the shift is also a reaction to chaos in their homeland, where a devastating civil war has killed more than 10,000 people and displaced 2 million.

 The New York City, San Francisco, Chicago and Buffalo, New York, areas also have Yemeni communities.
 About 43,000 people of Yemeni ancestry are in the U.S. according to a 2015 census survey.
-However, advocates say the number is much higher because of historical undercounting, and has significantly increased since that last survey because of deteriorating conditions in Yemen, which fell into chaos following its 2011 Arab Spring uprising that removed longtime autocrat Ali Abdullah Saleh, now allied with Shiite rebels who occupy much of the country.
-A Saudi-led coalition has been battling the rebels and Saleh's forces since March 2015.
+However, advocates say the number is much higher because of historical undercounting, and has significantly increased since that last survey because of deteriorating conditions in Yemen, which fell into chaos following its 2011 Arab Spring uprising that removed longtime autocrat Ali Abdullah Saleh.

 Dearborn and the Detroit enclave of Hamtramck have several sit-down restaurants specializing in Yemeni cuisine.
 In Hamtramck, where a Yemeni serves on the majority-Muslim City Council, there are also shops devoted to Yemeni sweets and sub sandwiches.